Adron/cobra-cli-samples/README.md

   -k, --key string     The key for the key value set to add to the configuration.
   -v, --value string   The value for the key value set to add to the configuration.
 ```

+> Currently I got this to work but it isn't in the best shape.
+Check out the code [here](https://github.com/Adron/cobra-cli-samples/blob/master/cmd/delete.go).

 ## Get Involved, Add Samples, Make Requests